 - To reduce the risk of being locked out of the computer, record each password and store it in a secure place away from the computer.
 Do not store passwords in a file on the computer. - When creating passwords, follow requirements set by the program. - Change your passwords at least every 3 months. - An ideal password is long and has letters, punctuation, symbols, and numbers. - Before you send your computer for service, back up your files, delete confidential files, and then remove all password settings.

-If your product includes HP Support Assistant, use this process for additional information about Windows passwords, such as screen-saver passwords:
+For additional information about Windows passwords, such as screen-saver passwords:

-▲ Type support in the taskbar search box, and then select the HP Support Assistant app (select products only).
+Type support in the taskbar search box, and then select the HP Support Assistant app.